 There is an impressive, slightly faded Victorian building within Tesco’s car park in Lewisham; it looks rather out of place amidst the 21st century internal combustion engines and 1980s retail architecture.
 It is Eagle House which was the former office of H & V Nicholl’s Anchor Brewery and was built around 1870.

-It seems that brewing on the site goes back to at least 1818.
-The first on-line reference is to a letter from a B Wood, possibly the founder of the brewery, to John Courage in September 1827.
-It is not totally clear from the on-line reference as to whether Courage had bought the brewery or whether Wood was just wanting to sell a tied pub that hadn’t been part of the deal.
+The brewery was again sold in 1827 as there was a letter from a B Wood, who was ‘partner in recently sold Lewisham Brewery’ to John Courage offering Courage the Roebuck pub in September 1827.
+It isn’t clear whether Wood was the current or recently past partner.
 The John Courage referred to in 1827 would probably have been the son of the original brewer from Aberdeen.
 John Courage (senior) had bought an existing brewery in Horsleydown, Bermondsey in in 1787 but died in 1797 aged just 36.
 His son John was born in 1788 and became a partner in 1811.

 By 1851 Harry had moved to Beckenham and was living on his own (with three servants), a decade later he was still there but he married Emily in 1867 in a church on the Strand, she was from the then market town of Watford.
 By 1871 census showed them still in Beckenham and they had an 8 year old daughter plus two children from Emily’s previous marriage along with a trio of servants.
 A decade later, he was living at Morants Court in Chevening in Kent, this is a large country house – he seems to have rented rather than purchased it, but times were not hard – they had five servants living-in on census day.
 They may well have moved back towards London – he died in 1889 in Bromley – certainly his widow was living in Beckenham in 1891.